searchkit/searchkit/docs/docs/guides-ssr.md

 Then you must enable [url synchronization](www.searchkit.co/docs/guides/url-synchronization).

-An example of the configuration can be seen below:
+An example of the configuration can be seen below.
+You can see it in [action here](https://demo.searchkit.co/ssr-example?query=test)

 ```javascript
 import { useQuery, gql } from '@apollo/client'